openads-project/trajectory_optimization/README.md

 ## 📝 Documentation

-For further details see the respective package README files and the [Doxygen Documentation](https://openads-project.github.io/trajectory_optimization).
+For further details see the respective package README files and the [Documentation](https://openads-project.github.io/trajectory_optimization).

 | Package | Purpose |
 | --- | --- |